 - We are not after flash product features, we are after functionality and utility value.

 Once you have the camera, check to see that it actually works.
 Start it up and take a few photos.
 Do this for close-up as well as far-away objects.
-Do it in different lighting conditions and at different zoom settings (if a zoom function is included).
+Shoot in different lighting conditions and at different zoom settings (if a zoom function is included).
 Load the files up into a photo manipulation or graphical software package and check the quality of the results.
-Read the handbook that came with the camera (or download such handbook from the Internet if available).
+Read the handbook that came with the camera (or download such handbook from the Internet, if available).
 The better you know your camera and its functions, the more value you will get out of it, and the better photos the two of you will produce together.
 Pay attention to (and remember) the way in which the camera “comes to life” when you switch it on.
 Also note how user settings like exposure compensation are set.

 Gather the tools needed for dismantling the camera.
 You will most likely need a set of jeweler’s screwdrivers for the job.
 These are small screwdrivers with a range of shapes and sizes.
 The most useful of these will likely be a #00 or #0 Philips.
 See the photos earlier in this article for an illustration of some of the tools needed.
-You will most likely also need a flat-head screwdriver or two, tweezers, masking tape, blu tack and ear bud cleaners.
-You will not be using the glass cutter, file and marker right away but may get it at the ready now.
+You will most likely also need a flat-head screwdriver or two, tweezers, masking tape, blu tack, and ear bud cleaners.
+You will not be using the glass cutter, file, and marker right away but you may get it at the ready now.

 Remove the batteries and the memory card from the camera and store them somewhere safe.
 Also remove the lanyard (if there is one) as it tends to get in the way.

 Carefully remove all the screws visible on the outside of the shell.
-Please note that the screws may not all be alike in color, size and shape.
-It may be worth your while to make a rough drawing or two of the camera and to note which screws were removed from where.
+Please note that the screws may not all be alike in color, size, and shape.
+It may be worth your while to make a rough drawing or take photos of the camera and note which screws were removed from where.
 Store the screws where they will not be disturbed or lost.
 Be on the look-out for screws which may be hidden from sight.
 Sometimes screws can be found hidden under stickers or inside the battery compartment or memory card compartment.
 See photos showing the screws on the outside of the CX7330.

 Carefully pry open the shell of the camera.
 The symmetry of the shell sometimes gives away the secret as to which part should be removed first.